How Long Will The Trauma Bond Last, Flourishing Hope Counseling, Kingsville, Texas

 The Long-Term Impact of Trauma

-Although it is challenging YOU can break the trauma bond.
+Although it is challenging, you can break the trauma bond.
 It requires an intentional decision to heal.
-If you are able to leave the relationship be safe when making those steps.
-If you are not able to leave make safe decisions about remaining in connection with the narcissist.
+If you are able to leave the relationship, be safe when making those steps.
+If you are not able to leave, make safe decisions about remaining in connection with the narcissist.

 Support from counselors, friends, family, and additional support system resources is crucial during this time.
 Healing involves re-establishing your identity, learning to trust again, and gradually building a life that you love.